cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

   3. Check the results of calling the library, not the library itself.

-     *This is a nuanced difference.* Do not worry there will be an example later in this discussion.
+     *This is a nuanced difference.* Do not worry... there will be an example later in this discussion.